afaf98/afaf98/README.md

 ### Welcome 😊

-Hey there,
-I'm Afaf Ibrahimi, a 22 years old Italian girl, Full Stack Web Developer.
-I'm looking for a good opportunity to start contributing for projects in a team!
-Something that I really care in my projects is quality!
-I love creating Applications and Websites!
-I love creating an App from scratch!
+Hello,
+I'm Afaf Ibrahimi from Italy.
+During my computer science studies I discovered my dream to develop websites and apps.
+I'm looking for an opportunity to start contributing to projects as part of a team!
+It excites me to start from scratch and make all pieces fit together perfectly.
+I am most productive in JavaScript right now, but ready to learn new technologies!

 ---